The Department of Indian Sub-Continental Studies is part of the School of Languages and Culture (SLC).

-In addition you will complete SANS2612 Sanskrit Research Preparation 1 and SANS3612 Sanskrit Research Preparation 2.
+You will complete SANS2612 Sanskrit Research Preparation 1 and SANS3612 Sanskrit Research Preparation 2 at the University of Sydney.
 In these units you are introduced to higher level research and inquiry through becoming methodologically aware of advances in the discipline, allowing you to further reconsider your own intellectual, cultural and ethical perspective.
+Students may also be exposed to the study of the Pali, Prakrit, and Gandhari languages in these units.
 These units are offered in second semester and alternate each year.

-Although not part of the major, you are encouraged to take the following non-language units offered in the Asian Studies and Buddhist Studies programs that are relevant to Sanskrit and South Asian Studies.
+Although not part of the major, you are encouraged to take the following non-language units offered in the Asian Studies programs that are relevant to Sanskrit and South Asian Studies.
 These units of study do not contribute to the credit point requirement of a major in Sanskrit.